zextras/tech-doc/source/carbonio/additional-appserver.rst

 .. _add-appserver:

 =================================
- Install an Extra AppServer Node
+ Add an Additional AppServer Node
 =================================

 This section explains how to add an AppServer Node to an existing